inveniosoftware/docs-invenio-rdm/docs/reference/file_transfer.md

 independently of the backend.
 - *Fetch*, these are files that are not immediately managed by the instance as they need to be downloaded first.
 This means that they will eventually become _local_ files.
 - *Multipart*, these are files that are uploaded in parts.
-User can upload parts in parallel or can retransmit each part if the upload fails, for example due to network errors.
+Users can upload parts in parallel or can retransmit each part if the upload fails, for example due to network errors.
 After upload, the parts are assembled into a single file and the file becomes a _local_ file.